 Making a difference in children’s lives requires a community effort.
-At Columbus Early Learning Centers we partner with other community organizations to enrich our program and provide services which would otherwise be inaccessible for our families.
-Funding organizations, donors, partner agencies and our early learning program work together to build a strong foundation for children’s success!
+At Columbus Early Learning Centers we partner with other community organizations to enrich our program and provide services that would otherwise be inaccessible for our families.
+Funding organizations, donors, partner agencies, and our early learning program work together to build a strong foundation for children’s success.

 - Action for Children provides professional development opportunities for staff.

 - We partner with Bridgeway Academy to provide childcare services at their school and therapy center.

 - Besa matches us with engaged community members to volunteer at our centers.

 - Broad Street Food Pantry sponsors a ’CELC Family Night’ once a month for the families of our students to visit the pantry.